43hershel/playbooks/README.md

 ```
 9. Add the last files to their respective destinations to their places from the `/files` directory.

-> [!INFO] Remember to exchange the "control" and "Bloq Mayus" keys.
+> Remember to exchange the "control" and "Bloq Mayus" keys.

 ## hershel - Windows 10/11
 Requirements and my current specifications.